• Jul 28, 2025

 Vaishno Devi Yatra via Ardhkuwari Route

-• The trek to Ardhkuwari from Katra is 6 kilometres, and the trek from Ardhkuwari to Bhawan is another 6 kilometres.
+• The trek from Katra to Ardhkuwari is 6 kilometres, and the trek from Ardhkuwari to Bhawan is another 6 kilometres.

 • Battery cars are also available for senior citizens and physically challenged individuals, particularly for travel between Ardhkuwari and Bhawan.